What Are the Traits of Local Translation Agencies in China?

 - A pretty vague time schedule – they tend to reply to you as “tomorrow”, instead of “9 am tomorrow, CST time”, to reserve some flexibility at their hands.

 - They won’t hesitate to claim they are on top of the world in any subject matter and in any language combination.

 - They tend to first win your translation job, whatever it is, then worry about whether they can actually do it.

 - They build up empty promises by assuring you 100% whatever you’d like to hear, then came up with excuses for not living it up.

 #3 Lost in communication

 - Important details got lost in internal communications.
 They tend to accidentally “forgot” what you have told them time and time again.

-- Hesitation to ask question – when they don’t quite understand you, they tend to cover it up by pretending they know it, posing like a “professional”, until you found out.
+- Hesitation to ask a question – when they don’t quite understand you, they tend to cover it up by pretending they know it, posing like a “professional” until you found out.

 - Not responding to you promptly or treat you with little priority.

 - Not reporting project status to you unless you inquire.